m98jk/curriculum-backend-expressjs-meme-website/README.md

 </html>
 ```

-Now in our App.js lets render the EJS file we created for the index page.
+Now in our App.js let us render the EJS file we created for the index page.

 ```js
 app.get("/",(req,res,next) => {